C++ Conditions

 Introduction

-In C++, If-Else statements are used to make decisions or execute specific blocks of code based on the result of a condition.
-This lets the program take different paths or perform different actions depending on whether a certain condition is true or false.
-With If-Else statements, programmers can create more dynamic programs by incorporating conditional logic, which is useful in scenarios where different actions are needed based on various situations or user input.
+In C++, if-else statements are used to make decisions or execute specific blocks of code based on the result of a condition.
+This allows the program to take different paths or perform different actions depending on whether a certain condition is true or false.
+With if-else statements, programmers can create more dynamic programs by incorporating conditional logic, which is useful in scenarios where different actions are needed based on various situations or user input.

 If Statement